plan-d-io/Belgium-electricity-import-inference-engine/README.md

 Metric 1 is multiplied by this weight to downweight transit-heavy intervals.

-This metric is explicitly labelled a causal proxy, not a counterfactual result.
+What I try to do here is *assign causality* to import.
+But this is very tricky to do with the limited public data at my disposal.
+This metric is therefore explicitly labelled a **proxy for causality**, not a counterfactual result

 ## Assumptions
 ### General Technology Classifications